strongloop/strongloop.com2/_posts/2020-01-08-december-milestone.md

 In August, LoopBack was added as one of the application stacks in Appsody to provide a powerful solution to build open APIs and Microservices in TypeScript.
 The name of the stack is [nodejs-loopback](https://github.com/appsody/stacks/tree/master/incubator/nodejs-loopback).

-For a detailed instructions on how to use the Appsody CLI to:
+Please refer to our tutorial [Developing and Deploying LoopBack Applications with Appsody](https://loopback.io/doc/en/lb4/Appsody-LoopBack.html) for detailed instructions on how to use the Appsody CLI to:

 - scaffold, run, stop, debug, and test a LoopBack 4 application locally
 - build and deploy the application to Kubernetes on the IBM Cloud

-Please refer to our tutorial [Developing and Deploying LoopBack Applications with Appsody](https://loopback.io/doc/en/lb4/Appsody-LoopBack.html).

 ### Migrating Middleware from LB3 to LB4